louislbnc/ghAnsys/README.md

 ### Usage
 1. Download and open up SimpleLinkExample.gh.
 The Python scripts are already loaded connected in ghPython components.
-2. Change the "installLocation" panel to match the location of your Ansys instalation.
+2. Change the "installLocation" panel to match the location of your Ansys installation.
 The file to link is a .exe file which will open up a command prompt running Ansys Mechanical APDL.
 3. Change the "workFolder" panel to be a location on your computer on which your Ansys simulation files will reside.
 4. Press run!